hbjorgo/ATLib/README.md

 Hayes command set (commonly known as AT commands) is a command set frequently used in modems.
 Read more about it at [Wikipedia](https://en.wikipedia.org/wiki/Hayes_command_set).

-ATLib is just in the beginning.
-Currently only a few commands are implemented, but more will come.
+ATLib is just in the beginning, more will come.
+Request features 👍

 [HeboTech.GsmApi](https://github.com/hbjorgo/GsmApi) is a REST API wrapping this library.